briansu2004/MyDataScience/README.md

 ## Python + Jypyter Notebook + VSCode

-It has to connect Conda kernel.
+Looks like it has to connect the Conda kernel.

 Tried 3.7.5 and 3.11 but none of them work.